 The Maltese, which is actually likely to hail from Croatia rather than Malta, is a fun little dog with a lot of character and plenty of love to give his owners.
 They have long and silky hair, although the resulting hybrid will usually have long and straight hair.
 They are also intelligent and because they are one of the smallest of toy breeds, they are ideal for apartment living.
 They also learn quickly, assuming that you have a pocketful of treats and a generous treat arm.
 They can be a little yappy, but this only serves to make them an effective watchdog.

 The Pug was bred to be a lap dog and can be a bit of a clown.
-They thrive when given time with their human companion, which means that they can suffer from separation anxiety if left alone too long, but they tend to be friendly with everybody.
+They thrive when given time with their human companion, which means that they can suffer from separation anxiety if left alone for too long, but they tend to be friendly with everybody.